vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

 - id is `kubeadmin` and password is in `<clusternameDir>/auth/kubeadmin-password`

+## Remove Bootstrap from the Load Balancer
-## One last step you must complete in order to ensure the stability of your cluster!
+Complete this step to ensure the stability of your cluster!
-Log in to the Load Balancer form the Bastion
+Log in to the Load Balancer from Bastion:
 `ssh core@172.16.0.19`

-**Note: In order for this section to work, you need to have v2 (as denoted in the comments) on your machine when it first booted.
-This requires a version newer than LBOpenshift-0.1 dated 10/06/2020**
+**Note:You need to have used IBM VMWare Solution Shared Public Catalog - Load Balancer: "lbopenshiftv2" (which is the default configuration in env.sh).
+LBOpenshift-0.1 template is no longer supported**

 `vi /etc/haproxy/haproxy.cfg`
-and comment out the lines that contain `172.16.0.20`
+and comment out the lines that contain `172.16.0.20` (which is Bootstrap VM)
 ```
 backend 6443
         balance roundrobin